 The inspection of the Impoundment and its facilities consisted of visual observations, recording site conditions, and talking to Station personnel.
-The inspection started by inspection of the west slope embankment toe and then proceeded to the embankment crest along the western extents of the Impoundment.
-The inspection route then proceeded from the western side of the northern top slope of the Impoundment clockwise around the Impoundment, returning to the southern point of the western slope.
-The inspection of the ponds and the lower slope of the northern portion of the Impoundment occurred at the end of the site visit.
+The inspection started by inspecting the west embankment downstream slope and toe.
+The inspection then proceeded to the upstream embankment crest along the western and northern extents of the Impoundment, followed by the eastern end of the Impoundment.
+Inspection of the ponds and the lower slope of the northern portion of the Impoundment occurred following inspection of the eastern end.
+The discharge from the P4 Pond to the Richmond Sanitary District sewer line was observed with no deficiencies noted.